 Glow & Lovely Careers

-Our Glow & Lovely Careers initiative helps women create an identity for themselves through career guidance, skill-based courses, and job opportunities, as well as online training and skilling.
-The platform addresses multiple skilling barriers that girls and women in India face including limited access to transportation, lack of parental permission, high cost of courses and very few quality local institutes.
-Over 1 million users have registered and the platform has facilitated over 4,30,000 course enrolments and supported over 3,60,000 users in accessing career guidance, skill-based courses as well as job opportunities to empower themselves for a better future.
+Our Glow & Lovely Careers programme helps women create an identity for themselves by providing them with career guidance, skill-based courses, and information on job opportunities.
+The platform addresses multiple skilling barriers faced by girls and women in India including limited access to transportation, lack of parental permission, high cost of courses and very few good quality, local institutes.
+Over 1.6 million users have registered under the programme and the platform has facilitated over 5 lakh course enrolments and supported over 4 lakh users.

 Improve livelihoods of farmers

-As one of the biggest FMCG companies in India, HUL generates direct and indirect employment for hundreds of thousands of people across our value chain.
-Our supplier and distribution networks involve thousands of smallholder farmers, distributors and retailers, many of whom are women.
-We are embedding sustainability across our business and using the power of our brands to contribute to a fairer, more socially inclusive world.
+As one of the biggest FMCG companies in India, HUL generates direct and indirect employment for several people across our value chain.
+Our supplier and distribution networks involve thousands of smallholder farmers, distributors, and retailers, many of whom are women.
+We embed sustainability across our business and use the power of our brands to contribute to a fairer, more socially inclusive world.

-Smallholder Farmers (SHF’s) enrolled to the trustea1 program have more access to formal training opportunities on sustainable practices focused on the environment, safety and livelihoods.
+Smallholder Farmers (SHFs) enrolled on the trustea1 program have more access to formal training opportunities on sustainable practices focused on the environment, safety and livelihoods.
 They are trained on the sustainable use of agrochemicals, nutrition management based on soil analysis, and good agricultural practices.

 We are also working with farmers and suppliers to drive up social and environmental standards in our supply chain.
-Since 2010, we have constantly supported them through the Unilever Sustainable Agriculture Code and equivalent standards like trustea and the Rainforest Alliance, to implement collection of best practice principles for farming with thousands of farmers in order to make their operations more sustainable.
+Since 2010, we have constantly supported them through the Unilever Sustainable Agriculture Code and equivalent standards like trustea and the Rainforest Alliance, to implement best practice principles for farming with thousands of farmers to make their operations more sustainable.

-SHF’s are trained on the Tea Board of India's Plant Protection Code (PPC) and use of Personal Protective Equipment (PPE) have benefitted them in terms of health and compliance.
+SHFs are trained on the Tea Board of India’s Plant Protection Code (PPC) and the use of Personal Protective Equipment (PPE) have benefitted them in terms of health and compliance.

 Expanding opportunities in our value chain

-Project Shakti aims to provide livelihood enhancing opportunities to women micro-entrepreneurs in rural India.
+aims to provide livelihood enhancing opportunities to women micro-entrepreneurs in rural India.
 It embraces HUL’s philosophy of ‘Doing Well by Doing Good’.
-This philosophy has been extended even during COVID-19.
-By recognising the need for product distribution in rural areas, we ensured that more and more rural consumers have access to our hygiene portfolio along with other products.
+This continued even during COVID-19.
+By recognising the need for product distribution in rural areas, we ensured that most rural consumers had access to our hygiene portfolio along with other products.

-Shakti Entrepreneurs (SEs) are given training for familiarisation with HUL’s products and basic tenets of distribution management.
-HUL has a team of Rural Sales Promoters (RSPs) who coach and help SEs in managing their business.
-The ‘Shakti Ammas’ have also expressed that being part of Project Shakti has improved their social status among their immediate family and within the larger community.
+We have a team of Rural Sales Promoters (RSPs) who coach and help SEs in managing their business.
+The ‘Shakti Ammas’ have expressed that being part of Project Shakti has improved their social status amongst their immediate family and within the larger community.

-By the end of 2020, Project Shakti had supported nearly 1,36,000 Shakti Ammas across 18 states.
-In 2021, Team Shakti continues their journey of empowering more rural women and driving consistent growth.
+By the end of 2021, Project Shakti had supported over 1,60,000 Shakti Ammas across 18 states.
+In 2022, Team Shakti continues to empower more rural women and drive consistent growth.

-Project Prabhat is contributing to a fairer and more socially and environmentally inclusive world, while using HUL’s scale for good.
-It ultimately aims to create sustainable communities in and around HUL sites through focused interventions on Economic Empowerment (skilling, entrepreneurship and value chain), Environmental Sustainability (water conservation, waste management and climate adaptation), Health (nutrition, hygiene, sanitation and WASH – water, sanitation and hygiene) and Education (basic infrastructure).
+It is contributing to a fairer and more socially and environmentally inclusive world, while using HUL’s scale for good.
+It ultimately aims to create sustainable communities in and around HUL sites through focussed interventions on Economic Empowerment (skilling, entrepreneurship and value chain), Environmental Sustainability (water conservation, waste management and climate adaptation), Health (nutrition, hygiene, sanitation and WASH – water, sanitation and hygiene) and Education (basic infrastructure).

-Project Prabhat has reached out to close to 6 million people across 19 states and 2 union territories since its inception in 2013.
-During COVID-19 in 2020, more than 1.3 million people across 230 locations benefitted from the distribution of relief kits, including lifebuoy soaps, grocery kits and food packets.
+Project Prabhat has reached out to over seven million people across 21 states and two union territories since its inception in 2013.
+During COVID-19 in 2021, more than 1.2 million people benefitted from the distribution of hygiene kits.

-Prabhat also launched first-of-its kind centre in Kolkata wherein PwDs (Persons with Disabilities) trained to become e-commerce professionals.
+Prabhat also launched a first-of-its kind centre in Kolkata wherein Persons with Disabilities (PWDs) are trained to become e-commerce professionals.
 By linking artisans to the digital world of e-commerce through our trained Prabhat beneficiaries, the centre in Kolkata has helped enhance livelihoods.

-Another milestone was set in the Chhindwara Livelihood Centre, where Prabhat promotes community collectives and value chain interventions to enhance employability and income of local communities, especially women.
-Prabhat also aligns with the National Nutrition Mission through its ‘Poshan Saathis’ programme, where young girls and women reach out to people around the HUL factories, demystifying nutrition for women, especially those that are pregnant and lactating.
-The Poshan Saathis have reached out to over 84,000 rural women, empowering them with better decision-making abilities on health, as a result of health literacy dissemination and demystifying nutritional myths.
+Another milestone was set in the Chhindwara Livelihood Centre, where Prabhat promotes community collectives and value chain interventions to enhance the employability and income of local communities, especially women.
+Prabhat also aligns with the National Nutrition Mission through its ‘Poshan Saathis’ programme, where young girls and women reach out to people around the HUL factories, demystifying nutrition for women especially those who are pregnant and lactating.

-We also work with our partners to enhance employability skills and income generation among rural communities.
-We have been offering training in the areas of beauty and hair care, tailoring, retail sales, electrical, and e-commerce.
-These Livelihood Centres have provided enrolment to over 88,000 people, has certified more than 71,000 people, and created jobs for over 48,000 people across the country.
+We also work with our partners to enhance employability skills and income generation amongst rural communities.
+We offer training in beauty and hair care, tailoring, retail sales, electrical, and e-commerce.
+Over 95,000 people have been imparted skill development and training in the farm and non-farm sectors, while 50,000 people have secured employment.